nrs-org/novelslop/content/vol_01/chap_05.typ

   two choices.
 Either to deal with the troubles that their world brought upon, or to shut their mouths and keep silent.

-  As the world getting bigger and bigger, a human life became less and less significant, and it had become increasingly harder for one to cope with the consequences of their words.
+  As the world getting wider and wider, a human life became less and less significant, and it had become increasingly harder for one to cope with the consequences of their words.